There are better ways than Applied Behavior Analysis – ABA to address difficult behaviors!

 – Julia Bascom, Executive Director, Autistic Self Advocacy Network

+There are many ethical and human rights concerns to consider regarding the use of ABA on human beings.
 This includes the use of ABA-derived therapy models such as Naturalistic Developmental Behavioral Interventions and relationship-based therapy models paired with ABA on non-consenting human beings.

 We are appalled that to this day the Judge Rotenburg Center uses painful electrical stimulation devices (ESDs) on human beings, a practice which the United Nations has deemed torture, and are appalled that the Association for Behavioral Analysis International (ABAI) continues to feature JRC as a presenter at their annual conferences year after year.